skolbot.AI Chatbot for Schools

 The most-visited pages before the first question, ranked by frequency:

-The logic is clear: the prospect first checks whether the programme matches their ambition (course), then whether they can afford it (fees), then whether they can get in (admissions), and finally whether they will enjoy it (student life).
+The logic is clear: the prospect first checks whether the program matches their ambition (major), then whether they can afford it (tuition and aid), then whether they can get in (admissions), and finally whether they will enjoy it (student life).
 If any of these pages is absent, incomplete, or poorly indexed, the journey breaks.

 For the full list of recurring questions, read our article on the 15 questions every prospect asks before applying.